Monday, May 31, 2010

 Immortality.

-Some people say that if we were supposed to live forever, we would have evolved to do so.
-Hmm that is an interesting proposal.
 Perhaps I might add that if we were supposed to travel thousands of kilometers to watch grown men from all over the planet kicking a silly little ball around, we would have evolved to include jet engines in our biology.
-No? okay then - well back to the subject of immortality.
+Or, if we were meant to barrel down highways at sixty kilometers per hour, we'd have evolved some sort of organic wheels.

 Thursday, May 13, 2010

-Owning The "H" Word
+Owning The 'H' Word

-The "H" word.
-We all know it.
-We have all felt it.
-Sometimes we use it to describe traffic jams, the stuff we find on our sandwiches, the work we do, or getting up on a Monday morning.
 We use it so easily, but sometimes things happen to us that we can't control - things that are done to us by other people who for that moment, had control over our lives and made us feel powerless, insignificant and small.
-And then it is that we turn the injury done to us by others into hatred directed back at them - and make it all worse.

 We own the "H" word, and we eagerly claim it with both hands - not realizing that it is not us who wields it, but it which wields us.